pranav8p/quant_app/README.md

 ## ChatGPT Usage Disclosure

 ChatGPT was used as a development assistant to help with debugging, structuring code modules, and drafting documentation.
-All code was manually reviewed, tested, and integrated by the developer.
+All code was manually reviewed, tested, and integrated.

 ---